GaetanBenoitDev/metaMDBG/README.md

 * **coverage**: an estimated read coverage for the contig
 * **circular**: whether the contig is circular or no

+## Resume an existing run (checkpoint system)

+If an assembly run stops for any reason, simply resubmit the same command.
+MetaMDBG will automatically skip completed steps and resume from the last checkpoint.

 ## Advanced usage

 ```sh